manisnesan/nlp-notes/README.md

 This is my attempt to dive into NLP which I have been trying to get my feet wet.
+The notebooks can be found in *nbs* directory.

 [1] NLP Introduction to Python using spacy and textacy - The notebook is heavily inspired from the book by NLP in Python: Quick Start Guide by [Nirant Kasliwal](https://nirantk.com/)